 So I’m just gonna start this off by being completely blunt: I’m a woman, and I love to f**k.
 The fact that this is difficult for most women to admit has caused my large sex drive to be something I’ve questioned.
 Hooking up on apps similar to fling.com has facilitated my large sex drive.
 What does it mean to be an openly sexual woman in a culture still driven by patriarchal standards?
 The “untouched” fantasy is unfortunately something that women still have to endure.

 Now, I’m gonna let y’all know I’ve been touched – a lot.
 And proud of it.
 Looking back, I’ve had some really good sex.
+Like, when I see pornographic videos from websites like https://www.hdpornvideo.xxx/, it tends to remind me of my own sex life.
 The majority of men I’ve been with have made me come.
 The fact that when a guy gets me off is rare as it is, but the fact that most women don’t receive an orgasm at all is pretty mind-blowing for me.
 When I realized this fact, that’s when I had to say something to the ladies.

 Now the direction of how I was gonna convey this message was my next question.
 I ended up pondering something that is so looked down upon in our culture of promiscuous sex; something that if done it will ruin your reputation, your chance at developing a more passionate relationship and to some even their sanity.
 I decided to discuss why you should do this particular act: putting out on the first date.